rapidez/docs/src/0.x/theming.md

 ## Javascript

-In `resources/js/app.js` there is just a `require` so you can extend easily.
+In `resources/js/app.js` there is just an `import` so you can extend easily.
 If you'd like to change or overwrite something you can copy the content of the required file and change the parts you'd like.

 ## Multistore